we don't need to change how we do conservation, we need to change why we do it

 Or to determine that we can’t, and redirect our efforts accordingly.

 The view that Earth is our Mother underpins the choices of all hunter-gatherer cultures even today — that is, when their choices aren’t forced by contact with, and exploitation by, corporate interests from ‘outside’.
-And I’m sure we can all agree that this is the kind of love — for family, best friends, even sexual ‘love’ as the first bodily trigger for a passionate blending of selfhoods — that we’re thinking about when we say a love is personal.
+And I’m sure we can all agree that this is the kind of love — love for family members or friends as individual persons — that we’re thinking about when we say a love is personal.
+Even ‘propagational love’, which awakens in most of us during the confusion of adolescence, and for most of us matures with familiarity, is a bodily trigger for a passionate blending of selfhoods.

 But explaining our present circumstances in terms of history, or even mapping the road from here in socioeconomic details, is not the object of this exercise.
 Our quest will concern itself only with the engagement, and with the transposition, of passion itself.

 If we are going to make this transformation, if Love of Nature really has the power to save us, then I suggest we must start in the only way we can: from where we are.
-We must stand in the most passionate place, even if it’s a narrow place, that we can imagine, and then we must take a journey from here: a journey outward, until we can finally see the vast cultural, biological, and cosmic expanses from whence we came.
+We must stand in the most passionate place, even if it’s a narrow place, that we can imagine, and then we must take a journey from here: a journey outward, until we can finally see the vast cultural, biological, and cosmic expanses whence we came.
 For only then can we let go of our self-serving assumptions.
-Only from this vantage point can we know what Nature is, who we truly are, and where we are going.
+Only from this vantage point can we know what Nature is; understand in Nature’s terms who we truly are; and envision, with whole-hearted open-handed coordination, where we might be going.

 Such a Rising (or Love Lets Go)